Tools: Miro, Figma, Principle

 Once I established my three personas, I did a card sorting exercise to help determine each user’s desired features and how to structure the app from an information architecture perspective.

-— Home screen of the app contains all hot data which user would need in one-click access.
-The view of Home screen can be customised according to the user profile (ex. add the chart section).
+— Home screen of the app contains all hot data that users would need in one-click access.
+The view of the Home screen can be customised according to the user profile (ex. add the chart section).

 — Schedule & Messages screens pages provide details on upcoming events, showing history, contacts and what was agreed with a client.

-A format of every event in schedule contains a necessary info about what is client expecting from a visit and some notes of what needs to be prepared as a reminder.
+A format of every event in the schedule contains necessary info about what is a client expecting from a visit and some notes of what needs to be prepared as a reminder.
 Also, it is quite handy to add service from your customised service list.

 Pop up menu in the messages organise your business according to client needs — appointment confirmation, payment link or location.